+Comment Action Planning

 a.
-Gym Access is restricted to the gym via stairs. but the fitness area can be used.
+Gym Access is restricted to the gym via stairs.
 A stair lift to the Gym has been considered but not currently possible due to building layout - would cause too much congestion.
 None x

 b.
 ICT Yes None x

 c.
 Science Yes None x

 d.
 Library Yes.
 None x

 e.
 Art Yes None x

 f.
 Music No. Ramp considered but not currently possible due to building layout.
 None x

-g.
-Lecture Theatre Yes None x
+g.Drama Studio Yes None x

 h.
-Hall We have added banisters to the stairs either side of the stage in the Hall to improve access - these are temporary with a permanent solution being sought by AVDW.
+Hall We have added banisters to the stairs either side of the stage in the Hall to improve access.
 None x